-- 1. Choose an initial guess Γ_0 of the free boundary. - 2. a) Solve the boundary value problem with Neumann condition on the free boundary Γ_k . - b) Update the free boundary Γ_k such that the Dirichlet boundary condition is approximately satisfied on the new boundary Γ{k+1} . - 3.
+- 1. Choose an initial guess Γ_0 of the free boundary. - 2. a) Solve the boundary value problem with the Neumann boundary condition on the free boundary Γ_k . - b) Update the free boundary Γ_k such that the Dirichlet boundary condition is approximately satisfied at the new boundary Γ{k+1} . - 3.
 Repeat step 2 until the process becomes stationary up to a specified accuracy.

-Usually, the update is derived through a Taylor expansion and moves the boundary such that the Dirichlet condition is satisfied.
-The use of a first order Taylor expansion has been proposed in [10, 20].
+Usually, the update is derived through a Taylor expansion and moves the boundary such that the Dirichlet boundary condition is satisfied.
+The use of a first order Taylor expansion has been proposed in [12, 26].
 In this article, we will even use a second order Taylor expansion which, as numerical results show, is more robust.
 However, the trial method still convergences only linearly.

-In order to obtain higher order convergence, the Neumann boundary condition at the free boundary has been substituted by a Robin boundary condition in [10, 20].
+In order to obtain higher order convergence, the Neumann boundary condition at the free boundary has been substituted by a Robin boundary condition in [12, 26].
 Instead, we intend to improve the convergence of the trial method without changing the boundary condition at the free boundary Γ .
 This is achieved by modifying the update rule appropriately.

-To the several numerical schemes for the solution of free boundary problems belong parametric trial methods as proposed in [2, 10, 19, 20].
-The level set method for Bernoulli's problem has been used in [5, 6, 14], enjoying the property of allowing topology changes.
+To the several numerical schemes for the solution of free boundary problems belong parametric trial methods, as proposed in [2, 12, 25, 26], and the pseudo-solid approach, as proposed in [13, 19, 27].
+The level set method for Bernoulli's problem has been used in [6, 7, 18], enjoying the property of allowing topology changes.
 In all these papers, however, only the Laplace equation and constant Dirichlet and Neumann data have been considered which corresponds to the original Bernoulli free boundary problem.
-In [17], for a related time-harmonic inverse acoustic scattering problem, an iterative method based on the idea of the analytic continuation of the field has been used.
-Shape optimization provides another powerful tool to solve free boundary problems, see e.g. [8, 9, 11, 12] and the references therein.
+In [23], for a related time-harmonic inverse acoustic scattering problem, an iterative method based on the idea of the analytic continuation of the field has been used.
+Shape optimization provides another powerful tool to solve free boundary problems, see e.g. [10, 11, 14, 16] and the references therein.

 The remainder of this article is organized as follows.
-Section 2 is dedicated to the derivation of the trial methods based on first and second order Taylor expansions of the Dirichlet data at the actual boundary.
+Section 2 is dedicated to the derivation of the trial methods based on first and second order Taylor expansions of the state's Dirichlet data at the actual boundary.
 In Section 3, we reformulate the boundary value problem by boundary integral equations and propose their numerical solution by the boundary element method.
 Some first numerical tests are presented in Subsection 3.4.
 They give the motivation to get involved with the convergence theory of trial methods in Section 4.
 It especially enables to appropriately modify the update rule such that the convergence is improved.
-In addition, the Newton method becomes performable.
+In addition, the inexact Newton method becomes performable.
 The practicability of the resulting trial methods is shown by some numerical results in Section 4.5.
 Finally, in Section 5, the article's conclusion is drawn.